gutomezencio/carousel/README.md

 ### Stack:

-The stack chosed for this project was:
+The stack chosen for this project was:

 - Webpack 5
 - React